-An official flight (round) for the known program is defined as two (2) sequences.
-When time constraints prevent two (2) sequences from being flown, a round may consist of one (1) sequence.
 Contestants shall have one attempt per sequence to complete the sequence.
-An attempt begins when the pilot or caller makes a vocal declaration such as "In the box", "Entering", or a similar statement indicating when the pilot is starting the sequence.
+An attempt begins when the pilot or caller makes a vocal declaration such as "In the box," "Entering," or a similar statement indicating when the pilot is starting the sequence.
 A vocal signal is mandatory to initiate the attempt.
-If a vocal declaration is not made the pilot becomes subject to the other standard constraints stipulated in these rules, e.g., time limit for entering, no aerobatics before entering, etc. Once the attempt is made by means of the vocal declaration, judging will begin as soon as the aircraft departs from the wings-level horizontal entry line and enters the first maneuver of the sequence.
+If a vocal declaration is not made, the pilot will zero the sequence that is flown for which no vocal signal was made.
+Once the attempt is made by means of the vocal declaration, judging will begin as soon as the aircraft departs from the wings-level horizontal entry line and enters the first maneuver of the sequence.
 The horizontal entry line to the first maneuver of a sequence is not judged.